Skip to content

 How do I use trend prediction in graphs

-As of Ver.
-1.55 a new feature has been added where you can view a simple linear prediction in port graphs.
+Version 1.55 added a simple linear prediction in port graphs.

-• Click on any port graph of any network device
+• Click a port graph of a network device.

-• Select a From date to your liking (not earlier than the device was actually added to LNMS), and then select a future date in the To field.
+• Select a From date.
+This date must not be earlier than the date of the device in LibreNMS.
+Then select a future date in the To field.

 How do I move only the DB to another server?

-• Stop the apache and mysql service in you LibreNMS installation.
+• Stop the apache service and the mysql service on your LibreNMS installation.

-• Edit out all the cron entries in /etc/cron.d/librenms.
+• Comment out all the cron entries in /etc/cron.d/librenms.

-• Dump your librenmsdatabase on your current install by issuing mysqldump librenms -u root -p > librenms.sql.
+• Dump your librenms database on your current install with mysqldump librenms -u root -p > librenms.sql.

 • Stop and disable the MySQL server on your current install.

-• On your new server make sure you create a new database with the standard install command, no need to add a user for localhost though.
+• On your new server, create a new database with the standard install command.
+A user for localhost is not necessary.

-• Copy this over to your new database server and import it with mysql -u root -p librenms < librenms.sql.
+• Copy the dump to your new database server and import it with mysql -u root -p librenms < librenms.sql.

-• Enter to mysql and add permissions with the following two commands:
+• Open mysql and add the permissions with these two commands:

 GRANT ALL PRIVILEGES ON librenms.* TO 'librenms'@'IP_OF_YOUR_LNMS_SERVER' IDENTIFIED BY 'PASSWORD' WITH GRANT OPTION;